Sharon Cuneta: 1981–1984: Dear Heart and the start of a movie career

-Cuneta starred in her very first feature film, Dear Heart.
+Cuneta starred in her first feature film, Dear Heart.
 She was paired with then Close-Up model and Regal Films' 1980s heartthrob, Gabby Concepcion.
 Dear Heart was successful and paved the way for future collaborations.

 Due to the commercial success of Dear Heart, a sequel was made.
 Since Sining Silangan didn't have the means to create an immediate follow up film, Mayor Pablo Cuneta collaborated with Vic Del Rosario and established Viva Films.
 On November 12, 1981, Viva Films released its first feature film, P.S.
 I Love You, starring Cuneta and Concepcion.
 The film was a box office success and was followed by another Sharon-Gabby collaboration, My Only Love (1982).

 Cuneta was also paired with other leading men, with the likes of William Martinez (in Forgive and Forget), Rowell Santiago (in Cross My Heart and Friends in Love) and Miguel Rodriguez (in To Love Again) from 1982 to 1983, which made her the Ms. RP Movies for the years mentioned.

 Cuneta top billed three blockbuster melodramas in 1984: Sa Hirap at Ginhawa, Bukas, Luluhod And Mga Tala, and Dapat Ka Bang Mahalin? that led to her eventual crowning as 1984's Box Office Queen of RP Movies.

 Cuneta also staged a two-night sold-out major concert at the Araneta Coliseum titled Sharon Solo with the Boys on July 20 and 21, 1984, and was cited as the year's Most Outstanding Female Concert Hall Act by Aliw Awards.